Yejashi/obsidianNotes/Research/AMDGPU/__launch_bounds__ and loop unrolling.md

 It does **not** change how many threads actually run.
 It **changes how aggressively the compiler uses registers and unrolls code**.

+This does **not** mean:
+- The compiler changes how many threads are launched at runtime
+- The compiler magically knows the launch configuration